 Next, you need salt.
 Canning salt is best.
 The primary difference between canning salt and table or kosher salt is anti-caking agents.
 Manufacturers include these additives in table and other salts to keep them flowing in your shaker.
 They also cloud up liquids to which they are added.

-Canning salt does not have these additives.
+Canning salt doesn’t have these additives.
 This keeps any canning liquid clear as the anti-caking agents can cloud things up.
-Don’t sweat it if you don’t have any or can’t find any.
+Don’t sweat it if you don’t have any, or if can’t find any.

 Preparing Your Chicken

 Two steps await your chicken.
 Butchering and canning.
 Let’s dive in.